Ask Dr. Geier – Injury Prevention Programs

 Reta

 Injury prevention programs have gained attention in recent years as sports medicine has evolved into a field not only dedicated to treating injuries in athletes but also trying to prevent them.
 The programs that have gained the most headlines lately have been those aiming to prevent ACL tears.
 These programs have traditionally focused on preventing these injuries in female athletes, as females have a much higher risk of the injury.
 It is believed that neuromuscular factors such as quadriceps/hamstring strength and balance as well as tendencies for females to land and turn with their knees fully extended contribute to the increased risk.
-These programs teach females to land and turn with increased knee flexion and better balance and control, and early data has at least shown a tendency to reduce the rate of the injury.
+An ACL prevention program teaches females to land and turn with increased knee flexion and better balance and control, and early data has at least shown a tendency to reduce the rate of the injury.

 Recently programs have been designed to try to prevent other lower extremity injuries such as ankle sprains and hip and groin strains.
 It has been suggested that athletes with a prior history of these injuries, especially ankle sprains, should use these exercise programs to lessen the chance of a new injury.